 The ICB Chronological Charts

 Badgerholt inkpotThe ICB is divided up into a series of chronological charts.
 The originals have one line (at a minimum) for every year from ICB 0000 (-A3990 A.C.) to (ICB 490 (100 A.D.)
+ICB 0000 is the year before Adam’s life age count begins in the Masoretic Genesis 5 genealogical table.
 Each chart lists all events given in Scripture related to the time span it covers (except for Genesis One).
 Beginning with the Babylonian Captivity, the charts include other nation events.

 However, since Scripture frequently leaves long time gaps between events when nothing is recorded, the charts posted here are a condensing of the original charts that contain a lot of blank lines.
 The charts will be posted on the ICB Menu as they are finished.